cookiengineer/gooey/docs/ERRATA.md

+# Common Errata and Limitations

-# Promise APIs and Go Channels
+## Promise APIs and Go Channels

 Sometimes, the main thread will hang when using go channels inside a for loop.